-I am a member of the Growing Up in Bryan, Ohio Facebook group.
+I used to be a member of the Growing Up in Bryan, Ohio Facebook group.
 The group is made up of people who live/lived in Bryan, Ohio.
 Recently, the subject of racism was brought up and this provoked a lively discussion about the state of race relations in Bryan.
-This got me to thinking: does racism still exist in rural NW Ohio and Bryan?
-Have we reached a place where we live in a post-racial era?
-Before I answer this question, I want to spend some time talking about demographics and my own experiences as a resident of northwest Ohio.
+This got me to thinking: does racism still exist in rural northwest Ohio and Bryan?
+Have we reached a place where we live in a post-racial era, even here in homogenous rural Ohio?
+Before I answer this question, I want to spend some time talking about demographics and my own experiences as a resident of rural northwest Ohio.

-My father grew up on a farm three miles south of Bryan and attended Bryan High School.
+My father grew up on a hundred-acre farm three miles south of Bryan and attended Ney High School.
 My mother moved to Bryan as a teenager.
 Both of them worked for local Bryan businesses such as K&R Cleaners, The Hub, Carroll Ames, and Bryan Trucking.
-My father was part of a close-knit ethnic Hungarian group that settled in the Bryan area.
-My parents considered Bryan home and in 1957 it became my home.
+My father was part of a close-knit ethnic Hungarian group that settled in the Bryan area in the 1920s and 1930s.
+My parents considered Bryan home, and in 1957 it became my home.
 My brother and sister were also born in Bryan.

-Even though I have spent most of my life living other places, Bryan is home for me.
-Try as I might to flee the boring flatlands of Bryan and rural northwest Ohio, I consider Bryan my home.
+Even though I have spent most of my life living in other places, Bryan is home to me.
+Try as I might to flee the topographically boring flatlands of rural northwest Ohio, I consider Bryan my home.
 Over the years, I’ve lived in California, Michigan, Texas, Arizona, and southeast Ohio.
 I’ve also lived in or near the northwest Ohio communities of Farmer, Deshler, Harrod, Alvordton, Mt.
 Blanchard, and Findlay.
-Currently, I live in Ney, six miles south of Bryan.
+Currently, I live in Ney, a one-stoplight, two-bars village six miles south of Bryan.

 Bryan was settled in 1840 and is the seat of Williams County.
 In 1950, the population was 6,365 people.
 In 2010, the population was 8,545 people.
 Bryan saw a 12.9% population growth between 1970 and 1980 and 5.9% growth between 1980 and 1990.
 Since 1990, the population has grown 8.2%.

 The Bryan of my youth was 100% white.
-I was five years old before I saw a black person for the first time, a porter at the Chicago train station.
+I was five years old before I saw a black person for the first time — a porter at the Chicago train station.
 As a teenager, I was told by one proud and ignorant Bryanite that Bryan was 100% white and proud of it.
-According to him, any black caught in town after dark was run out of town.
-I suspect his attitude was quite common
+According to him, back in the day, any black caught in town after dark was run out of town.
+I suspect his attitude was quite common.

-In the mid-1970s, I attended a Baptist church in Bryan.
+In the mid-1970s, I attended First Baptist Church in Bryan.
 I can still remember the day that a woman who once attended the church and moved away, returned home with her new black husband.
-Oh, the racist gossip that ran wild through the church: why, what was she thinking…marrying a black man!
+Oh, the racist gossip that ran wild through the church: why, what was she thinkin . . . marrying a black man!
 Think of the children!
 It was not long before she and her husband moved on to another church.

 It was not until I moved to Pontiac, Michigan to attend Midwestern Baptist College that I came into close contact with blacks.
 Freshman year, one of my roommates was a black man from Philadelphia.
 The college was connected with nearby Emmanuel Baptist Church.
 Emmanuel ran numerous bus routes into Pontiac and Detroit, busing in thousands of blacks.
 Most of the children from Detroit attended B Sunday school.
 The B was the designation given for the afternoon Sunday school.
 It was not long before I figured out that the B stood for black.
 When an overtly racist man became the bus pastor, one of the first things he did was stop running the buses to Detroit.
 We were told this was due to budget restraints, but many of us thought the real reason was race.